noblecloud/TempestBar/README.md

 # TempestBar
-A very simple proof of concept for displaying UDP data on a desktop using Python3 and PySide6/Qt.
-Will hopefully live in the system tray/menu bar.
+A very simple proof of concept for displaying UDP data on a desktop using Python3 and PySide2.

 ## Requirements
  - [Python 3.9](https://www.python.org/downloads/)